Responding to the adaptation finance gap in 2021: catalysing private actors in ACP countries

 It has long been recognised that adaptation finance needs to be scaled up significantly.
 Estimates of total global financing needs exceed US$150billion annually while current flows are estimated at around US$ 30 billion and remain woefully inadequate.

 The scale of adaptation finance needed cannot be met by public resources alone.
 It will require large-scale private sector resource mobilization.
 This means – households, small business, corporations, banks, institutional investors, all have a role to play in innovating and providing climate solutions.
-African, Caribbean and Pacific (ACP) countries are highly vulnerable to climate change and have an urgent need to attract investment into good and services which build their economies resilience.
+African, Caribbean and Pacific (ACP) countries are highly vulnerable to climate change and have an urgent need to attract investment into goods and services which build their economies' resilience.

 This blog highlights three of the most critical challenges that countries face when trying to catalyse private investment for climate change adaption, and puts forward solutions how the international community can respond to these challenges in 2021.
 What is clear, is that we need to use the limited public and other concessional financial resources to catalyze private sector engagement.